 Rethinking strategy for a Covid world

-The unique nature of the current crisis has rendered traditional strategy toolkit ineffective, requiring leaders to embrace a new framework for strategy development and execution.
+The unique nature of the current crisis has rendered traditional strategy toolkit ineffective, requiring leaders to embrace an adaptive approach to strategy development and execution.

 - Article |